-We hereby consent to the incorporation by reference in this Amendment No. 4 to the Registration Statement on Form S-3 of our report dated March 15, 2004, relating to the consolidated financial statements, which appears in Nu Skin Enterprises, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2003.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated March 15, 2005, relating to the consolidated financial statements, management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting, which appears in Nu Skin Enterprises, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2004.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.